 Perhaps you don’t tie flies anymore but still have some equipment or supplies.
 Bring ’em!

 You probably upgraded something recently and don’t know what to do with your old stuff.
 Bring it!

 We will swap, dicker, barter, buy, and sell.
 I hope to have time for members to share stories, memories, and tall tales about their fishing experiences.
 It should be a fun evening and might be the perfect time to bring along a family member or two.
-See you next Tuesday, July 17th.
+See you next Tuesday, June 18th.